 Performance Metrics

-Data collected during a stream such as view count, engagement rate, average watch time, and drop-off points.
+Data collected during a stream include view count, engagement rate, average watch time, and drop-off points.

 Live Streaming Glossary – Letter Q